elliotcubit/quiet/README.md

-Like a phoenix from the ashes.
+like a phoenix from the ashes